pythonindia/inpycon-blog/content/blog/2020-announcing-de-shaw-platinum-sponsor.md

 Author: Nikhil Maan (@Sc0rpi0n101)
 Category: 2020
 Slug: sponsor-announcement-de-shaw
 Summary: We are happy to introduce **D.E.
-Shaw** as a Platinum Sponsor for PyCon India 2020.
+Shaw India** as a Platinum Sponsor for PyCon India 2020.

 We are happy to introduce **D.E.
 Shaw** as a Platinum Sponsor for PyCon India 2020.